The InnoDB redo log format is not optimal in many respects:

 Only the payload bytes would be encrypted (not record types or lengths, and not page identifiers either).
 In that way, records can be parsed and validated efficiently.
 Decryption would only have to be invoked when the log really needs to be applied on the page.
 The initialization vector for encryption and decryption can include the unencrypted record header bytes.

-It is best to store the CRC before the mini-transaction payload, because the CRC cannot be 0.
+It could be best to store the CRC before the mini-transaction payload, because the CRC of non-zero bytes cannot be 0.
 Hence, we can detect the end of the log without even parsing the mini-transaction bytes.

 Pros: Minimal overhead: sizeof(CRC) bytes per mini-transaction.